PicsArt/cppbind/docs/main_features/command_line_interface.md

 !!!
 Note
     Most of the optional arguments are command-line level CppBind variables.
     For more info see `cmd_line` in [Variable Definitions](../main_features/var_def.md).

+!!!
+Note
+    To visualize profiling results you can use snakeViz browser based graphical viewer.
+    : Install with pip:
+        : **pip install snakeviz**
+    : Start SnakeViz from the command line:
+        : **snakeviz profile.prof**

 ## cppbind clean